Modern Crib Buying Guide: What To Know Before Shopping

 If possible, choose a crib mattress that has low chemical emissions.
 How can you know that?
 Look for a mattress with GREENGUARD Certification.
 Even better, look for one with a GREENGUARD Gold Certification (like all of our crib, cradle, and bassinet options).

 The Greenguard Certification Program tests the chemical emission of all sorts of products (not just mattresses).
-That makes it easier for you as a buyer to know which products have low chemical emission and won’t expose your family to VOCs.
+That makes it easier for you as a buyer to know which products have low chemical emissions and won’t expose your family to VOCs.

 When it comes to picking a safe crib mattress, look no further than our Crib Mattress!
 Our mattress is independently tested and certified for low chemical emissions to GREENGUARD’s Gold Standard.